Laser Stretch Mark Removal

-- White stretch marks are the most difficult to remove because it’s nearly impossible to add pigment back into the skin after it’s lightened with the laser.
+- White stretch marks are difficult to remove because it’s nearly impossible to add pigment back into the skin after it’s lightened with the laser.
 And once stretch marks turn white, they’ve already gone through a healing process that means the blood vessels are repaired.

-- Dark purple, red and blue stretch marks respond dramatically to laser treatment on all kinds of skin types.
+- Dark purple, red, and blue stretch marks respond dramatically to laser treatment on all kinds of skin types.
 The stretch marks are relatively new when they’re still dark-colored, and the surge of collagen rushing to the area works well to kick-start the healing process, increasing the chance that they’ll nearly disappear.